andrewjouffray/AILU/README.md

 sample video file in ./examples/data/output.avi

-Load the video file and get the ROI:
+Load the video, and frame by frame do the following:

+Get the ROI using

+    rois = getROI.using_color(<frame from the video>)

 ![roi image](docs/imgs/screen_capture_2.png)